Kuwait entry requirements for Argentina passport holders

 Transiting through Kuwait

-Argentina passport holders transiting through Kuwait International Airport do not need a transit visa if they remain airside and have a confirmed onward ticket within 24 hours.
+Argentine passport holders transiting through Kuwait International Airport require a visa unless they remain airside and have a confirmed onward ticket within 24 hours.

 Exceptions & conditions